| What Causes Parents To Abuse | Effects Of Abuse (Statistics) | Protective Factors | How To Break The Cycle |

 Victims of child maltreatment will suffer both short- and long-term consequences of abuse.

-Abused children are more likely to suffer from attachment difficulties, cognitive impairment, developmental delays, emotion dysregulation, poor academic performance, behavioral issues, delinquency, post-traumatic stress disorder (PTSD), and other mental health conditions such as anxiety, depression, phobia, self-harming behavior, suicidal attempts, and substance abuse.
+Abused children are more likely to suffer from attachment difficulties, cognitive impairment, developmental delays, emotion dysregulation, poor academic performance, behavioral issues, delinquency, post-traumatic stress disorder (PTSD), and other mental health conditions such as anxiety disorder, depression, phobia, self-harming behavior, suicidal attempts, and substance abuse.

-Researchers have found that continuous abuse results in the shrinkage of memory, learning, and emotional regulation regions of the brain in adults13.
+Researchers have found that continuous abuse results in the shrinkage of memory, learning, and emotional regulation regions of the brain in adults14.

 The economic burden of child maltreatment is also substantial.

-Approximately $585 billion is estimated to be the total burden in the United States14.
+Approximately $585 billion is estimated to be the childhood traumatic experience’s total burden in the United States15.

 Parents at high risk of abusing their children but do not are more likely to possess the following protective factors.